 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Fort Payne is July, with an average of 12.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 43% on July 9.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Fort Payne experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Fort Payne.
-The most rain falls during the 31 days centered around December 2, with an average total accumulation of 4.7 inches.
+The month with the most rain in Fort Payne is March, with an average rainfall of 4.7 inches.